Photo: Unknown (prototype asset) / project prototype

 Price: SGD 500–2,500/night (~€345–1,727) | Location: 83 Duxton Road, Tanjong Pagar

-Six Senses Duxton is the most extraordinary hotel concept in Singapore — the extraordinary conversion of 10 shophouses (the traditional Chinese merchant houses of Singapore’s colonial era, the terracotta-tiled roofs, the narrow façades, the “five-foot way” covered walkways) into the first Six Senses property in Singapore.
-The extraordinary interiors (the extraordinary contemporary Chinese art, the extraordinary antique furnishings, and the Six Senses wellness philosophy applied to a historic building), the extraordinary bar, and the exceptional Chinese restaurant.
+Six Senses Duxton is the most distinctive hotel concept in Singapore — the conversion of 10 shophouses (the traditional Chinese merchant houses of Singapore’s colonial era, with terracotta-tiled roofs, narrow façades, and “five-foot way” covered walkways) into the first Six Senses property in Singapore.
+The interiors (contemporary Chinese art, antique furnishings, and the Six Senses wellness philosophy applied to a historic building), a well-stocked bar, and an exceptional Chinese restaurant complete the picture.

 The Warehouse Hotel — Robertson Quay